ways/volumio-nfc/README.md

 ## Hardware setup

+* Install Volumio on a Pi.
+Tested with version 2.323-2.344.
 * Connect and configure NFC reader as advised, this script assumes i2c.
 * Change /etc/nfc/libnfc.conf to contain: